 Until you get to the exercise where you need to identify your brand's points of difference vs its competitors.
 In particular, naming the features and functional benefits the brand owns that sets it apart from the competitive set we just defined.

 Especially when I push and question whether a certain feature or benefit is truly unique and distinctive to the brand.

-And that’s because, unless you have a truly unique product (which is rare these days) it is exceptionally hard to find a meaningful, tangible point of difference in the mature, fragmented world of consumer good and services.
+And that’s because, unless you have a truly unique product (which is rare these days) it is exceptionally hard to find a meaningful, tangible point of difference in a mature, competitive industry with low barriers to entry.